james-cole2015/aws_security_labs/week-03/Instructions.md

 ##### Challenge 02
 1) Connect to the instance and run the `aws s3 ls` command.
 2) The command will fail.
 Why?
-3) Navigate to the subnet that the EC2 instance is attached to
-  - Can view this under "Details" and "Subnet ID"
+3) Navigate to the subnet that the EC2 instance is attached to.
+You can view this under "Details" and "Subnet ID"
 4) Select the subnet and then view the Route Table it's attached to.
 5) Note the routes.
 There is no route from this subnet to S3.
 6) Let's create another Endpoint.
 Navigate to VPC -> Endpoints.